com-py/Hibuntu/README.md

 	mkfs.ext4 ${ROOTFS}
 	mkdir /tmp/mnt
 	mount ${ROOTFS} /tmp/mnt
-	debootstrap --arch=armhf --foreign bionic /tmp/mnt http://ports.ubuntu.com/ubuntu-ports
+	debootstrap --arch=armhf --foreign buster /tmp/mnt http://ports.ubuntu.com/ubuntu-ports
 	sync
 	umount ${ROOTFS}
 ```
-where ${ROOTFS} is the partition where the Ubuntu rootfs will be installed (like /dev/mmcblk0p2).
+where ${ROOTFS} is the partition where the  rootfs will be installed (like /dev/mmcblk0p2).

-Next, make sure the device you want Ubuntu on is the only external device plugged in.
+Next, make sure the device you want the OS to be installed on is the only external device plugged in.
 Power the chromebook off then on, press `Ctrl-D` at OS verification screen, do not sign in yet.

 Choose either 2a or 2b.
 I recommend 2a because it reduces ChromeOS interference.